hanobot/davoodfinal/README.md

 # davoodfinal

-LOL PLS ONLY OPEN VENICE AND ROME they are my 2 pages i aint gonna have enough time to do cinque terre and florence nicely :'(
+LOL PLS ONLY OPEN CINQEU AND ROME they are my 2 pages i aint gonna have enough time to do florence nicely :'(